 - Hazushi: pressed sushi with leaves layer

-- Hakozushi: Osaka modern pressed sushi, which include high grade fishes such as snapper, sea eel, shrimps and other exotic seafood.
+- Hakozushi: Osaka modern pressed sushi, which includes high-grade fishes such as snapper, sea eel, shrimps, and other exotic seafood.

 - Masuzushi: pressed sushi that wrapped by bamboo leaf